 Many aspects of our phones have seen significant upgrades over the past decade.
 Our displays have improved in quality, processing power has increased exponentially, and our cameras can take 4K video.

 However, one aspect of mobile products that has yet to see those innovations is battery life.
-As our phones get more advanced, they also demand more of their power source, and modern smartphones can only last a fraction of as long as old-school flip phones.
+As our phones get more advanced, they also demand more of their power source, but modern smartphones can only last a fraction of as long as old-school flip phones.

 You may wonder how to stop battery drain and prolong your battery health and lifespan.
 Should you use a special charger or adapter for the best battery performance?
 Do particular battery charge cycles impact your cell phone battery capacity?
 How often should you do a full charge for new phones with new batteries to maximize your battery power and life expectancy?